List of Neon Genesis Evangelion characters: Kaworu Nagisa

 Critics have compared Kaworu to Jesus Christ for his sacrifice, Devilman's Ryo Asuka, and Kaoru, a character from the science-fiction movie Summer Vacation 1999 (1988).
 Evangelion Chronicle magazine linked his name to Tabris, the Angel of free will, and Cahor (Japanese: Kahoru (カホル)), who is referred to as the Angel of deceit, a detail the publication relates to his deceptive, anthropomorphic features.
-Gainax originally conceived Kaworu as a cat that controls a boy supposed to appear in the series' twenty-second episode.
-Although Kaworu only appears in one episode, he was popular with audiences and animation enthusiasts, and topped popularity polls.
+Gainax originally conceived Kaworu as a cat that controls a boy, intended to appear in the series' twenty-second episode.
+Although Kaworu only appears in one episode, he remains popular with audiences and animation enthusiasts, and topped popularity polls.
 Anime News Network's Kenneth Lee disliked Kaworu's ambiguity and lack of clarity, and the homoerotic undertones of his relationship with Shinji; others reviewers praised it and enjoyed his personality.
 Kaworu's role in the film Evangelion 3.0 (2012) also drew positive comments from critics.